bitcoinops/bitcoinops.github.io/en/scaling/index.md

 ---
-title: The Bitcoin Optech Scaling Workbook
+title: The Bitcoin Optech Scaling Book
 layout: page
 ---
-The Bitcoin Optech scaling cookbook is a guide to effective practices and techniques that engineers interacting with the Bitcoin block chain can adopt today.
+The Bitcoin Optech Scaling Book is a guide to effective practices and techniques that engineers interacting with the Bitcoin block chain can adopt today.
 The following chapters are currently available: